-The behaviours associated with school refusal are extremely stressful for the young people, parents and siblings, and are of concern for the school and teachers.
+The behaviours associated with emotionally based school avoidance are extremely stressful for the young person, parents and siblings, and are of concern for the school and teachers.
 For the young person, it has a significant negative effect on their academic and social development, and can lead to them completely dropping out of school, possibly causing significant consequences for future employment.

-Paige Fujiu-Baird, Clinical Psychologist and Psychotherapist, spoke about meeting the challenges of school refusal at the Virtual SEND Conference to empower parents with support and guidance when seeking help for their children.
+Paige Fujiu-Baird, Clinical Psychologist and Psychotherapist, spoke about meeting the challenges of emotionally based school avoidance at the Virtual SEND Conference to empower parents with support and guidance when seeking help for their children.
 Here, she outlines her approach to supporting children to engage with their education and return to school.

-School refusal is child-motivated refusal to attend school or difficulties in remaining in school the entire day.
-School refusal is a condition characterised by reluctance or refusal to go to school by a child who:
+Emotionally based school avoidance is child-motivated refusal to attend school or difficulties in remaining in school the entire day.
+Emotionally based school avoidance is a condition characterised by reluctance or refusal to go to school by a child who:

 Seeks the comfort and security of home, preferring to remain close to parental figures

 Displays evidence of emotional upset or unexplained physical symptoms at the prospect of going to school